17 Best Email Marketing Tools in 2025

 “Mailchimp is fine if you’re running a local business and just need to push out scheduled emails without any automation,” said Tatum.
 But it may struggle with more demanding automation and segmentation work.

 Mailchimp is also slightly behind the curve on e-commerce integrations.
-In 2021, Mailchimp launched e-commerce stores and relaunched its Shopify integration, but e-comm’s not quite in the platform’s DNA the way it’s in Klaviyo’s.
+Mailchimp launched e-commerce stores and relaunched its Shopify integration, but e-comm’s not quite in the platform’s DNA the way it’s in Klaviyo’s.

 Ideal for: service or agency businesses